Euroclear's blockchain gold settlement venture with Paxos dissolved

 "Not all of the startup collaborations come to a conclusive end, that is part of how you develop an innovation strategy," she said.
 "We remain committed to offering a solution to the London bullion market."

-Paxos, which grew out of itBit, will continue to pursue its platform without Euroclear, which it plans to launch by 2018, according to a statement.
+It is unclear whether Paxos, formerly knows as itBit, will proceed with a gold settlement project on its own.

-The joint system had already been tested with at least 16 market participants, including Citigroup Inc, Societe Generale, Scotiabank and INTL FCStone Inc.
+The joint system has already been tested with at least 16 market participants including Citigroup Inc , Societe Generale, Scotiabank and INTL FCStone Ltd.

 The project aimed to make settlement of unallocated gold less capital-intensive for banks and other market participants by using blockchain technology.